reflexer-labs/geb-pinger-bots/README.md

 - `MIN_ETH_BALANCE`: minimum amount of ETH balance needed in a single pinger bot
 - `REWARD_RECEIVER`: receiving address for caller rewards (surplus coming from the stability fee treasury)
 - `SCHEDULER_INTERVAL_ETH_MEDIAN`: interval period at which the ETH median pinger is called
-- `SCHEDULER_INTERVAL_RAI_MEDIAN`: interval period at which the system coin median pinger is called
+- `SCHEDULER_INTERVAL_COIN_MEDIAN`: interval period at which the system coin median pinger is called
 - `SCHEDULER_INTERVAL_ETH_FSM`: interval period at which the ETH FSM pinger is called
 - `SCHEDULER_INTERVAL_RATE_SETTER` : interval period at which the rate setter pinger is called
 - `TWILIO_AUTH_TOKEN`: Twilio secret for SMS alerts